Close Menu

 Jaiz Bank Holds 62% of Islamic Banking Assets in Nigeria

-Riding on its first-mover advantages, Jaiz Bank Plc holds 62% of Islamic banking assets in Nigeria, according to Fitch Ratings’ recent release, which also adds that the non-interest bank boosted profitability with greater cost efficiency.
+Riding on its first-mover advantage, Jaiz Bank Plc holds 62% of Islamic banking assets in Nigeria, according to Fitch Ratings’ recent release, which also notes that the non-interest bank boosted profitability through greater cost efficiency.

 The non-interest banking is faced with fresh moves by competing banks to increase their market share strongly by more capital input at the time when rival peer TAJBank indicates interest in a national banking license, Lotus and Sterling Banks are developing their non-interest banking offerings.